ahmedsameh/simple-rest-svc/README.md

 ## Interesting future work

-* Prepare K8S depyment for Prometheus and Grafana to consolidate the project.
+* Prepare K8S deployment for Prometheus and Grafana to consolidate the project.
 * Add more unit tests and integration tests.